Isabela de Sagua: History

 The town has also produced painters, inventor & artists Reemby J. Parada Jr., amongst others, along with many others who have contributed significantly to its cultural and artistic development, making of Isabela de Sagua a leading cultural source for the area.

+On 17 March 1963 Alpha 66, in coordination with the Second National Front of the Escambray, attacked the Soviet freighter the Lvov while it was anchored at Isabela de Sagua harbor.
+The ship was successfully hit with a canon and then strafed with machine guns.
+The USSR made a formal diplomatic complaint to the U.S. Embassy in protest and on 3 April the Russian ambassador Andrei Gromyko met with US ambassador Foy D. Kohler to complain.
+This raid and others by Cuban exiles was condemned by the Kennedy administration, considering it provocative and pointless.

 Geography

 Located on a peninsula, west of Sagua la Grande River mouth and by a lagoon, Isabela lies by the Atlantic Coast, in front of the Jardines del Rey archipelago.
 It is surrounded by a marsh, that spans around the peninsula.

 It is 11 km from Nueva Isabela, 17 from Sagua, 27 from the Mogotes de Jumagua, 36 from Cifuentes and 66 from Santa Clara.

 Transport

 Isabela de Sagua has a port on the northwestern shore and a marina in the southwestern one.
 Its railway station is the northern terminus of the Santa Clara-Sagua-Isabela line and has some tracks serving the port.
 A provincial road links the village to Sagua la Grande and to the "Circuito Norte" (CN) highway.